VermeilChan/FFmpeg-Builds/README.md

 Available variants:
 * `gpl` Includes all dependencies, even those that require full GPL instead of just LGPL.
-* `gpl-shared` Same as gpl, but comes with the libav* family of shared libs instead of pure static executables.

 All of those can be optionally combined with any combination of addins:
 * `2.8`/`4.4`/`5.0`/`5.1`/`6.0`/`6.1`/`7.0` to build from the respective release branch instead of master.